 Is frozen produce okay in a minimalist pantry?

 Absolutely.
-Frozen veggies are often cheaper, last longer, and retain nutrients better than fresh.
+Correct Answer: Frozen vegetables are often cheaper, last longer, and retain nutrients better than fresh.

 What are the most common waste culprits?

-How do I store bulk items like rice and flour?
+How do I store bulk items, such as rice and flour, to prevent spoilage?

 Use airtight bins or food-safe buckets.
 Add a date label to track freshness.

-Can I do minimalist pantry living if I cook international foods?
+Can I live with a minimalist pantry if I eat international foods?

-Yes—just pick a few versatile spices and condiments for your style of cooking.
-You don’t need 50 bottles of sauce.
+Of course!
+Just choose a few multi-tasking spices and condiments for your type of cooking.
+You don't need 50 bottles of sauce.

 What's the best way to plan meals with a minimalist pantry?

-Rotate 5–7 dinners weekly, reuse ingredients across meals, and cook once to eat twice.
+Each week, rotate 5–7 dinners, reuse ingredients across meals, and cook once, eat twice.

 What's the biggest mindset shift for minimalist kitchens?